 New London restaurant hot spots to look out for include Duck & Waffle Local, a fast and more casual restaurant from the team behind the Duck & Waffle opening in May (ideal for those who aren't so keen on heights).
 Then mid June, Welsh 'Masterchef' winner star Tom Simmons is opening his first restaurant with the promise of Welsh-inspired food and B.O.B's Lobster, from the lobster roll-loving street-food masterminds, is opening on London Bridge just in time for summer.
 Anyone for a lobster roll on the Thames?
 Summer sorted in one mouthful.

 F O R T H E F E S T I V A L G O E R S . . .

-After our first voyage into the festival realm last summer at Port Eliot Festival (read about the Hush & Friends tent here!), we're now incredibly excited for the festival-filled 2017 calendar - especially if the British weather alines.
+After our first voyage into the festival realm last summer at Port Eliot Festival (read about our hush & Friends tent, returning this summer here!), we're now incredibly excited for the festival-filled 2017 calendar - especially if the British weather alines.
 For lovers of the arts there's no better place than the Edinburgh Fringe Festival, drawing in comedians, actors, performers and poets for the whole of August and celebrating it's 70th Anniversary as Scotland's most prestigious summer event.